-By now, you may know the Bee-Bot coding robot but it's more than just a physical Early Ed STEAM tool.
-On its own, the Bee-Bot provides students with opportunities to jump in to screen-free coding as early as Pre-K thanks to the built-in directional buttons.
-This feature makes it ideal for students who are starting out with coding, providing them with a tangible tool for creating simple programs and learning key introductory concepts.
-To help them advance their skills once they're a little older and a bit more comfortable, however, the online Bee-Bot Emulator empowers them to use the Bee-Bot in a completely digital way—without the need for the physical robot.
+The Bee-Bot coding robot isn't just any Early Ed STEAM tool.
+On its own, the Bee-Bot provides students with opportunities to jump in to screen-free coding as early as Pre-K thanks to its built-in directional buttons.
+This feature makes it ideal for beginner coders, providing them with a tangible tool for creating simple programs and learning key introductory concepts.
+To help them advance their skills once they're a little older, however, the online Bee-Bot Emulator empowers them to use the Bee-Bot in a completely digital way—without the need for the physical robot.

-Coding with the Bee-Bot Emulator is exactly like programming a physical Bee-Bot though it's completely separate from the Bee-Bot app.
-It even displays the directional buttons in the same way and plays all those same sounds to help create familiarity and continuity for students in the early grades.
+Coding with the Bee-Bot Emulator is exactly like programming a physical Bee-Bot, though it's completely separate from the Bee-Bot app.
+It even displays the directional buttons in the same way and plays the same sounds to create familiarity and continuity for students in the early grades.
 Students can access the Bee-Bot Emulator online without any downloads or installations.
-All students have to do is head to the platform and they can begin coding with their on-screen Bee-Bot.
-Once they enter that digital environment, they'll see three main sections: the Bee-Bot command buttons in the top left, a Bee-Bot coding mat in the top right, and some instructions in the bottom left.
+All students have to do is head to the platform and begin coding with the on-screen Bee-Bot.
+Once they enter the digital environment, they'll see three main sections: the Bee-Bot command buttons at the top left, a Bee-Bot coding mat at the top right, and instructions at the bottom.

 Getting to know the Bee-Bot Emulator.

-The environment is also very straightforward, which makes it perfect for early education STEM students to explore all the possible Bee-Bot Emulator activities on their own or with help from a teacher.
-You'll also notice that the on-screen Bee-Bot appears on top of one of the Bee-Bot Card Mats.
-It will default to their Alphabet Mat, which shows upper and lower case letters and helps reinforce these important symbols for young children.
-They can, however, also choose from 11 other mat options, like the Old West, the Number Line, and tried-and-true CVC Words.
-Also, make sure to point out where the Bee-Bot is on the mat when kids first open it up.
-It can blend in a bit but should appear on the extra square between the P and the Q.
+The coding environment is very straightforward, which makes it perfect for early education students to explore Bee-Bot Emulator activities on their own or with help from a teacher.
+You'll notice that the on-screen Bee-Bot first appears on top of one of the Bee-Bot Card Mats.
+It will default to the Alphabet Mat, which shows uppercase and lowercase letters and helps young kids learn to read.
+They can, however, also choose from 11 other mat options, like the Old West mat, the Number Line, and the tried-and-true CVC Words mat.
+Make sure to point out where the Bee-Bot is on the mat when kids first open it up.
+It should appear on the extra square between the P and the Q.

 the online bee-bot emulator with the directional programming buttons and bee-bot card mat

-Depending on the subjects teachers are using the Bee-Bot Emulator in or the concepts they're focusing on in given lessons, they can select the mat that is most appropriate.
-This also presents an opportunity to use the Bee-Bot in a more cross-curricular manner.
-Even in early grades, teachers can subtly combine coding concepts with other critical knowledge areas, like math, phonics, and geography.
-With that repetition, kids will be more likely to create connections between these areas and develop more quickly overall.
+Depending on the subject, teachers can select the mat that is most appropriate.
+The variety of mats also presents an opportunity to use the Bee-Bot in cross-curricular learning.
+Even in early grades, teachers can combine coding concepts with other critical knowledge areas, like math, phonics, and geography.
+Even just programming Bee-Bot to move to different sections on the Alphabet Mat or Number Line will reinforce kids' knowledge of letters and numbers.
+With repetition, kids will create connections between these areas and develop interdisciplinary thinking.

 How to create Bee-Bot programs.